JagerBoi/bet_with_friend/README.md

 # Bet with Friend

 Welcome to the Bet with Friend repository!
 This project allows friends to create and manage bets in a fun and interactive way.

+## Introduction

+Bet with Friend is a platform that enables users to create, manage, and participate in bets with their friends.
+The project is designed to be user-friendly and engaging, making it easy for friends to challenge each other and keep track of their bets.